Request loaders

 The RequestLoader

 interface defines the foundation for fetching requests during a crawl.
-It provides abstract methods for basic operations like retrieving, marking, or checking the status of requests.
+It provides abstract methods for basic operations like retrieving, marking, and checking the status of requests.
 Concrete implementations, such as RequestList

 , build on this interface to handle specific scenarios.
-You may create your own loader that reads from an external file, a web endpoint, a database or matches some other specific scenario.
-For more details refer to the RequestLoader
+You can create your own custom loader that reads from an external file, web endpoint, database, or any other specific data source.
+For more details, refer to the RequestLoader

 API reference.